prajwald9220/Pune-Explore/README.md

 ```

 ### 5. Module Explanation
-* **Frontend Core (HTML/CSS)**: Renders the static layouts and coordinates custom styling, modern typography, and hover states for the visual elements.
+* **Frontend Core (HTML/CSS)**: Renders the static layouts and coordinates custom styling, modern typography and hover states for the visual elements.
-* **Client-Side Logic (script.js)**: Handles user interactions, manages state transitions dynamically, and connects UI hooks to specific data triggers.
+* **Client-Side Logic (script.js)**: Handles user interactions, manages state transitions dynamically and connects UI hooks to specific data triggers.
-* **Backend Engine (server.js)**: Serves as the central pipeline that establishes the Express server, intercepts network requests, and securely bridges data workflows.
+* **Backend Engine (server.js)**: Serves as the central pipeline that establishes the Express server, intercepts network requests and securely bridges data workflows.
 * **Modular Views (Destination Pages)**: Serves dedicated content wrappers dynamically structured for distinct landmark profiles across Pune.

 ### 7. Database Used
 * Database Management System: MongoDB
-* Implementation Details: The application connects to a MongoDB cluster to store, update, and dynamically retrieve essential structural data, route logs, and location analytics seamlessly.
+* Implementation Details: The application connects to a MongoDB cluster to store, update and dynamically retrieve essential structural data, route logs and location analytics seamlessly.

 ### 8. How to Run the Project
 * **Clone the repository**: